 This course is designed to provide students with an opportunity to learn about the physical, mental/emotional, and social aspects of health.
 An emphasis is placed on the importance of making healthy decisions that will lead to a higher quality of life.
 Course information is presented in a practical manner incorporating current health trends & concerns.
-Content areas will include: Personality; Stress; Mental Disorders; Relationships; Nutrition; Weight Management; Non-infectious Disease; Human Growth and Development; AIDS and other STDs; Alcohol, Tobacco and other drugs; Personal Safety/First Aid.
+Topics covered include: mental health, nutrition and physical activity, alcohol, tobacco, and other drugs, and consent & sexuality education.